Assistant Professor of Sociology

 “Evidence” has replaced “abstinence” as the idea with foundational cultural authority in sexuality education debates, policy, and practice.
 In a move emblematic of this shift, leading sexual health organizations proposed the Future of Sex Education (FoSE), the first national standards for evidence-based comprehensive sexuality education that exemplified the push toward scientific, evidence-based standards.
 We examine FoSE’s attempts to broaden the scope of traditional evidence-based sexuality education policies and how sociological feminist analyses and queer theory can advance understandings of sexuality education’s capacity to effect social change.
 FoSE’s reliance on scientific evidence reinforces future-orientated narratives of (queer) youth sexuality and considers the possibilities and limitations these narratives suggest for young people’s sexual subjectivities.
 A theory of queer utopias complicates FoSE’s understandings of science, education, and the future, generating a queer utopic sexuality education that allows room for ambivalence and ambiguity in young people’s sexualities.

-O’Quinn, Jamie and Jess Goldstein-Kral.* Forthcoming.
+O’Quinn, Jamie and Cayden Goldstein-Kral.* 2024.
 “Sex on the Streets and in the Margins: Homelessness, Sexual Citizenship, and Justice.”
 Invited book chapter in Outskirts: Queer Experiences on the Fringe, edited by D’Lane Compton and Amy Stone.
 New York: NYU Press.

 * Denotes Equal Authorship